Xoloitzcuintle

 The Xoloitzcuintle (or Xoloitzquintle, Xoloitzcuintli, or Xolo) is one of several breeds of hairless dog.
 It is found in standard, intermediate, and miniature sizes.
 The Xolo also comes in a coated variety, totally covered in fur.
 Coated and hairless can be born in the same litter as a result of the same combination of genes.
 The hairless variant is known as the Perro pelón mexicano or Mexican hairless dog.
-It is characterized by its duality, wrinkles, and dental abnormalities, along with a primitive temper.
+It is characterized by its wrinkles and dental abnormalities.
 In Nahuatl, from which its name originates, it is xōlōitzcuintli [ʃoːloːit͡sˈkʷint͡ɬi] (singular) and xōlōitzcuintin [ʃoːloːit͡sˈkʷintin] (plural).
 The name comes from the god Xolotl that, according to ancient narratives, is its creator and itzcuīntli [it͡sˈkʷiːnt͡ɬi], meaning 'dog' in the Nahuatl language.

 History

 Ceramic sculptures of a hairless breed of dog have been found in burial sites in ancient West Mexico.
 In ancient times, Xolos were often sacrificed and then buried with their owners to act as guides to the soul on its journey to the underworld.
 They have been found in burial sites of both the Maya and the Toltec.

 Sixteenth-century Spanish accounts tell of large numbers of dogs being served at banquets.
 Aztec merchant feasts could have 80–100 turkeys and 20–40 dogs served as food.
-When these two meats were served in the same dish, the dog meat was at the bottom of the dish, either because it was held in higher regard or because it was increasingly considered a step above cannibalism.
+When these two meats were served in the same dish, the dog meat was at the bottom of the dish, possibly because it was held in lower regard.

 The Aztecs consumed few domesticated animals, with over 90% of the bones found at archeological sites being deer.

 Genetics

 A 1999 genetic study using mitochondrial DNA found that the DNA sequences of the Xoloitzcuintle were identical to those of dogs from the Old World.
-In 2018, an analysis of DNA from the entire genome indicated that domesticated dogs entered North America from Siberia for 4,500 years and were isolated for the next 9,000 years.
-After contact with Europeans, these dogs were replaced by Eurasian dogs and their local descendants.
-The pre-contact dogs exhibited a unique genetic signature that is now almost gone due to their assimilation into the Eurasian dog gene pool.
-In 2020, the sequencing of ancient dog genomes indicates that in two Mexican breeds the Chihuahua and Xoloitzcuintli derive 4% and 3% of their ancestry from pre-colonial dogs, almost entirely being descended from Eurasian dogs.
+In 2018, an analysis of DNA from archaeological remains of pre-Columbian dogs supported the view that pre-Columbian dogs in North America were not descendants of wolves that were domesticated in the New World, but rather that they were descendants of domesticated dogs that entered North America from Siberia along with human migrations more than 9,000 years ago.
+In 2020, sequencing of the ancient dog genome indicated that the two modern Mexican breeds, the Chihuahua and Xoloitzcuintli, derive only 4% and 3% of their ancestry from pre-colonial dogs.

-Their phenotype is a consequence of canine ectodermal dysplasia caused by a mutation on the Foxl3 autosomal gene.
+Their phenotype is a consequence of canine ectodermal dysplasia caused by a mutation on the FOXI3 autosomal gene.